giovcandido/swarming/README.md

 ## Examples

-In the examples directory, there are currently two scripts:
+In the examples directory, there are currently three scripts:
 - polynomial.py;
 - exponential.py;
 - neural_net.py.